GriffithUniLibrary/advanced-data-wrangle-2/content/5-lesson.md

 -----

-It would be useful to add the `Distribution` variable from NESP_SharkSpeciesList to QldShark_2017_Clean_v2, but there are multiple values inside the celss of `Distribution`.
+It would be useful to add the `Distribution` variable from `NESP_SharkSpeciesList` to `QldShark_2017_Clean_v2`, but there are multiple values inside the cells.

 To create a [tidy](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html) dataset, where:
 - Each variable forms a column
 - Each observation forms a row
 - Each cell has one value
-- Each type of observational unit forms a table.
+- Each type of observational unit forms a table,

 multi-value cells need to be split by the value.

-This task is helpful where there are multiple values in a cell that are not organised consistently, such as when survey respondents can select multiple, controlled values to answer a question.
+This task is helpful where there are multiple values in a cell that are not organised consistently, such as when survey respondents can select multiple, controlled values to answer a question, or a notes field has free text.
 The `Distribution`  column is an example of this.

 {% capture text %}
 - Go to  `Distribution`  column `Facet > Text Facet >` to see multiple values in a messy state.